Sacroiliac fusion is a surgical procedure which involves fusing of the iliac bones and sacrum for stabilization.

 Your doctor may recommend sacroiliac fusion surgery if you are experiencing severe sacroiliac joint dysfunction due to arthritis, injury due to accidents or falls, being overweight, uneven leg lengths, gout, and spondylitis.

-Sacroiliac joint dysfunction is diagnosed with X-ray, CT-scan and MRI.
-The medical history details are collected and you will have to undergo certain clinical examinations before surgery.
+Sacroiliac joint dysfunction is diagnosed with X-ray, CT-scan, and MRI.
+The medical history details are collected, and you will have to undergo specific clinical examinations before surgery.

-It might take 6 months for you to recover completely.
+It might take six months for you to recover completely.
 You can start the rehabilitation program after 6-8 weeks of surgery.
-Your doctor may use heat/ice packs, massage, electrical stimulation and ultrasound to decrease the muscle spasms and provide pain relief.
-Physical therapists will guide you with safe exercises and you will be able to resume your daily activities gradually.
+Your doctor may use heat/ice packs, massage, electrical stimulation, and ultrasound to decrease the muscle spasms and provide pain relief.
+Physical therapists will guide you through safe exercises, and you will be able to resume your daily activities gradually.

 As with any surgery, risks and complications can occur.
 These may include: